klzns/AI-2/README.md

  * **Fact Generator**: reads src/map.txt and src/items.txt and generates Prolog facts.
 Implemented in *Ruby*.

  * **Logic Agent**: reads the map and uses logic to walk through the forest, while facing enemies, gathering valuables, and (hopefully) achieving the objective.
-Generates an action/state log.
-Implemented in *Prolog*.
+Implemented in *Prolog* (logical decisions) and *Python* (consequences, path-finding, etc).

  * **Path Illustrator**: reads the map and path that were generated and draws the forest, illustrating the hero's journey.
 Implemented in *web technologies*.

 ### Item Generator